polyfractal/Turbine/README.md

 As you can see, there is a rather large difference between the two.

 There is definitely tuning left to be done.
 The theoretical minimum latency on my test hardware is ~40ns, based on the latency of inter-core communication.
 Which means the current performance is about 4x slower than it could be...plenty of tuning to do!

+### Todo

+- Performance tuning (in particular, cache invalidations)
+- Remove the need to allocate a new Slot for each write (e.g. write should return a Slot which can be reused).
+- Reuse existing slots in the buffer
+- Investigate using an "abstract class" structure instead of closures (see [here for possible implementation](http://www.reddit.com/r/rust/comments/29ywdu/what_you_dont_love_about_rust/cipypom))
+- More wait strategies
+- Configurable writer wait strategy (hardcoded busy-wait right now)
+- Multi-writer?
+- Continue work on "wrap-around" counter instead of monotonic?